swift-server/work-group/meetings/security/2017-04-21/minutes.md

 - ACTION: Chris Bailey to set up Teams: admin, committer (DONE)
 - Testing options:
   - Separate test project with TLS + socket
-  - Or bare bone socket library within Test of the TLS library → Michael’s library?
+  - Or bare bone socket library within Test of the TLS library
   - → We will go ahead with the minimal socket library within TLS project whilst the server group’s socket library has not yet been implemented.
+  - Michael Chiu is providing his socket library https://github.com/michael-yuji/CKit
 - Goal is to use Swift CI.
 TBD: plugins for orgs and build setup etc.
   - ACTION: Chris to work with Mishal Shah to figure out how this can be set up
   - Short term: Not have CI/CD pipeline.
 Lots of local testing for reviewers and mergers.